greataicoding/File-Searching-Scripts/PROJECT_ASSISTANT_ROLE.md

 ## The Short Version

-Drive Auditor was built collaboratively between a human developer (Temple) and various AI tools; Gemini from Google, ChatGPT and, from Anthropic: **Claude** (via the web chat interface) and **Claude Code** (the CLI-based coding agent).
+File Search & Auditor for Google Drive™ was built collaboratively between a human developer (Temple) and various AI tools; Gemini from Google, ChatGPT and, from Anthropic: **Claude** (via the web chat interface) and **Claude Code** (the CLI-based coding agent).
 This document is here so anyone looking at the repo understands how the code and docs came together.

 ---